oracle-livelabs/apex/proof-of-concept/chat-widget/chat-widget.md

 ## Introduction

-In this lab, you will learn how to create and Open an AI Assistant to your Project Management Suite application.
-You will be using the ew "Open AI Assistant" Dynamic Action to open AI Assistant
+In this lab, you learn how to create an AI Assistant chatbot /chat widget? for your Project Management Suite application.
+You will be using the new "Open AI Assistant" Dynamic Action to open the AI Assistant chat widget.

 Estimated Time: 15 minutes